matplotlib/matplotlib/doc/devel/gitwash/patching.rst

    # hack hack, hack
    git commit -am 'BF - added fix for Funny bug'
    # make the patch files
-   git format-patch -M -C master
+   git format-patch -M -C main

 Then, send the generated patch files to the `Matplotlib mailing list`_ |emdash| where we will thank you warmly.